 • LILO supports only up to 16 different boot selections; GRUB supports an unlimited number of boot entries.

 • LILO must be written again every time you change the configuration file; GRUB does not.

 • LILO does not have an interactive command interface.

 Finally, there are multiple choices of bootloaders which work with the Linux operating system of which the user can choose the ones best suited for the requirements.

+Eddison Sherry had been working in Linux and other Unix flavours for long years.
+He had been writing blogs and article on the Linux Storage, Linux Commands and Linux Server Administration.
 If you are working on Linux or Unix Server its best to have a look on his blogs at Linux Technical Forum.